 A Child-Like Relationship

-What does it mean to be a Child of God?
-The Bible gives many examples of the benefits on being a child of God, but also how we can know that we are truly members of God’s family.
-Dr. Martyn Lloyd-Jones says in this sermon on John 1:12-23 that one of the greatest evidences that we are truly born from God is that we will love what God loves.
-If we have believed in Jesus and have been truly born again, we will love and pursue what God loves and desires.
-Just as natural children love what their parents love, so do spiritual children love what God does.
-By looking at our lives we can ask, am I pursuing the things of God?
+What does it mean to be a child of God?
+The Bible gives many examples of the benefits of being a child of God, and how those children can know that they are truly members of God’s family.
+Dr. Martyn Lloyd-Jones says in this sermon on John 1:12–13 that one of the greatest evidences that they are truly born from God is that they will love what God loves.
+If they believe in Jesus and have been truly born again, they will love and pursue what God loves and desires.
+Just as natural children love what their parents love, so do spiritual children love what God loves.
+A person can look at their life and ask, “am I pursuing the things of God?
 Am I fleeing sin?
-Am I forsaking the world?
-While the Bible never denies that Christians sin, it tells us that Christians live a life of continual repentance and battle against sin.
-They do not let it continually dominate their lives.
-This sermon calls us all to ask the question, am I a child of God?
-Am I trusting in Jesus Christ for my salvation?
-If not, you must believe and be born of the Spirit as a child of God.
+Am I forsaking the world?”
+While the Bible never denies that Christians sin, it tells that Christians live a life of continual repentance and battle against sin.
+The Christian does not let it continually dominate their lives.
+This sermon calls all to ask the question, “am I a child of God?
+Am I trusting in Jesus Christ for my salvation?”
+If not, it is a call to believe and be born of the Spirit as a child of God.

 About Dr. Martyn Lloyd-Jones